Links from my "astronomy data talk"

 VizieR gives you fast access to ~16,000 different published data tables.

-IRSA tools I mentioned
+Some IRSA tools

 Also see Astrometry.net -- this is

-has enough stars in it.
+taken that has enough stars in it.

 Planetary data